Temasys/AdapterJS/README.md

 AdapterJS 0.11.0+ offers cross-browser screensharing in Chrome 34+, Firefox 33+ and with a licensed copy of our [Temasys WebRTC Plugin](http://skylink.io/plugin) in IE9+ and Safari 7.1+.
 (For plugin licensing interest please contact sales (a) temasys.com.sg)

 To use the screensharing functionality, reference `publish/adapter.screenshare.js` and add the `mediaSource: 'window'` setting to the video media constraints.
+Requires HTTPS!

 Example: